 The result of 28 years of doing this?
 I haven’t reached enlightenment or Nirvana, but I’m a lot calmer.
 I don’t sweat the small stuff very much anymore.
 It feels like I’m in more control, like there is a slight buffer of time between stimulus and response.
 It’s nice to be able to catch myself and not overreact.
 I’m not always perfect at it, but a lot better than I used to be.
 And during meditation I often get glimpses of the feeling of “oneness” I mentioned, that previously only came spontaneously in peak experiences.

 - Calming your inner voice, the one that’s always commenting/interpreting/criticising, etc. In the book No, Self, No Problem, Dr. Chris Niebauer discusses the crucial importance of getting control of this inner voice from the perspective of neuroscience and psychology.

 - Behaving more inline with your highest ideals.
 Reading inspirational books, or going to church or temple may motivate us to be better people.
 But even if you believe in the golden rule, being kinder, more courageous, etc, it is easier said than done. because our behaviour is often more of a conditioned response than rational.
-I’ve found that meditation and similar disciplines can help.
+I’ve found that meditation and similar disciplines can help change this.